 ‘3 sckConnectionPending connection pending

-‘4 sckResolvingHost resolving remote host name
+‘4 sckResolvingHost resolving the remote hostname

 ‘5 sckHostResolved remote host name successfully resolved